06 Jul Learn About Research Advocacy

 Research Advocates Partner with Breast Cancer Researchers

-When advocates partner with researchers, they can improve patient outcomes and ultimately benefit all patients with breast cancer and lobular breast cancer.
+The involvement of advocates in cancer research is crucial, and often it is a requirement for research applications to be considered for funding.
+When advocates partner with researchers they can improve patient outcomes and ultimately benefit all patients with breast cancer and lobular breast cancer.
 Research advocates can make valuable contributions to set research priorities, improve study design, and communicate research findings to patients.
-Advocates can partner with researchers at local institutions and participate in grant review.
+Advocates can partner with researchers at local institutions and participate in grant review to help ensure that the most impactful research is funded.
 Research advocates with lobular breast cancer are needed to make sure research reflects the needs of patients with ILC.

 Research Advocate Training is Available

-Research advocates make an impact by presenting a patient perspective to the science behind cancer and its treatment.
-Advocates can undergo patient-oriented training in scientific methodology, research design, basic statistics, epidemiology and other areas so they can make knowledgeable contributions to research and ensure clinical trials and studies are patient focused with an eye on outcomes.
+Different opportunities require different levels of training and advocate education.
+Becoming an effective research advocate in the leading patient advocacy programs can often require gaining a basic understanding of the science behind cancer and its treatment.
+Interested advocates can undergo patient-oriented training in scientific methodology, research design, epidemiology, basic statistics and other areas so they can make knowledgeable contributions to research and ensure clinical trials and studies are patient focused with an eye on outcomes.

 How can you identify opportunities to volunteer as a research advocate?